 I had three main reasons for the further development of the argumentation theory of ARGUMED 2.0.
 The initial reason was that its expressiveness had some obvious limitations.
 In fact, a generalization of the argumentation theory underlying ARGUMED 2.0 in the end led to DEFLOG.6 Especially, ARGUMED's argumentation theory only allowed the attack of the connection between a reason and its conclusion (by its focus on undercutting defeaters), and not the attack of ordinary statements.
-Moreover, it treated the support of the connection between a reason and its conclusion (cf. Toulmin's warrants and backings [23]) different from the support of ordinary statements.
-The distinction seemed to be an artefact of the logical language used in the argumentation theory.
-As a consequence, I started using a simple logical language with two conditionals (denoted as \rightsquigarrow and \times respectively), one expressing the support of a conclusion by a reason, the other expressing the attack of a conclusion by a reason.
-The resulting language turned out to be surprisingly expressive considering its simple structure, mainly because the conditionals are treated as object-level connectives that can be nested.
-The result was that reasons for and against a conditional relation (cf. Toulmin's warrants and Pollock's undercutting defeaters, respectively) became special cases of reasons
+Moreover, it treated the support of the connection between a reason and its conclusion (cf. Toulmin's (1958) warrants and backings) different from the support of ordinary statements.
+The distinction seemed to be an artifact of the logical language used in the argumentation theory.
+As a consequence, I started using a simple logical language with two conditionals (denoted as \rightarrow and \rtimes respectively), one expressing the support of a conclusion by a reason, the other expressive considering its simple structure, mainly because the conditionals are treated as object-level connectives that can be nested.
+The result was that reasons for and against a conditional relation (cf. Toulmin's warrants and Pollock's undercutting defeaters, respectively) became special cases of reasons for and against statements in general.